Database encryption: Transparent/External database encryption

 Transparent data encryption (often abbreviated as TDE) is used to encrypt an entire database, which therefore involves encrypting "data at rest".
 Data at rest can generally be defined as "inactive" data that is not currently being edited or pushed across a network.
 As an example, a text file stored on a computer is "at rest" until it is opened and edited.
 Data at rest are stored on physical storage media solutions such as tapes or hard disk drives.
 The act of storing large amounts of sensitive data on physical storage media naturally raises concerns of security and theft.
 TDE ensures that the data on physical storage media cannot be read by malicious individuals that may have the intention to steal them.
 Data that cannot be read is worthless, thus reducing the incentive for theft.
 Perhaps the most important strength that is attributed to TDE is its transparency.
 Given that TDE encrypts all data it can be said that no applications need to be altered in order for TDE to run correctly.
-It is important to note that TDE encrypts the entirety of the database as well as backups of the database.
+TDE encrypts the entirety of the database as well as backups of the database.
 The transparent element of TDE has to do with the fact that TDE encrypts on "the page level", which essentially means that data is encrypted when stored and decrypted when it is called into the system's memory.
 The contents of the database are encrypted using a symmetric key that is often referred to as a "database encryption key".